- Jira cannot access the GitLab server

 Error obtaining access token.
 Cannot access https://gitlab.example.com from Jira.

-- The Jira integration requires GitLab to connect to Jira.
+- The Jira issues integration requires GitLab to connect to Jira.
 Any TLS issues that arise from a private certificate authority or self-signed certificate are resolved on the GitLab server, as GitLab is the TLS client.

 - The Jira development panel requires Jira to connect to GitLab, which causes Jira to be the TLS client.
 If your GitLab server’s certificate is not issued by a public certificate authority, add the appropriate certificate (such as your organization’s root certificate) to the Java Truststore on Jira Server.